lagoproject/DMP/defs/sitesLago.1.1.md

 ...
 ```

-### How could an item be embarransingly referenced?
+### How could an item be embarranssingly referenced?

 Although it is **discouraged** because these methods do not preserve the metadata provenance, it could be sometimes needed linking this document using only the **main release** (the ``Major.Minor``) as reference and forgoting the GitHub tag release.